 CRGE is being recognized for its many outstanding accomplishments and contributions, particularly its role in mentoring and advancing the careers of graduate students and early career faculty.
 A notable accomplishment is the development of the Qualitative Research Interest Group (QRIG), and its national mentoring initiative, the Intersectional Qualitative Research Methods Institute (IQRMI).
 The research topics and teaching addressed through the use qualitative and mixed-methods are consistent with the PCEMI’s core mission of advancing ethnic minority issues.

-CRGE friends and colleagues are invited to attend the awards ceremony which will be held Monday, May 15, 2015 from 3:00-5:00 p.m. in the Charles Carroll Room, Stamp Student Union.
+CRGE friends and colleagues are invited to attend the awards ceremony which will be held Monday, May 15, 2017 from 3:00-5:00 p.m. in the Colony Ballroom, Stamp Student Union.

 CRGE is honored to accept this award and looks forward to joining the campus community at the awards ceremony and celebration.